-31 What equity financing provisions are common in a goingprivate real-estate-related transaction?
-Does it depend on the structure of the buyer?
+What equity financing provisions are common in a transaction involving a real estate business that is being taken private?Does it depend on the structure of the buyer?

-The need for debt financing to facilitate going-private real-estaterelated transactions adds risks that must be addressed and allocated between the parties.
-Given their structures and investment theses, private equity funds want to ensure that they are only obligated to close if the debt financing materializes.
+The need for debt financing to facilitate going-private real estate-related transactions adds risks that must be addressed and allocated between the parties.
+Given their structures and investment theses, private equity funds want to ensure that they are only obligated to close if the debt financing materialises.
 In the US, the customary market practice is to allocate this risk by including no express financing closing condition and allowing the target to force the private equity fund to draw on its equity to close the deal only if debt financing has or will be funded.
 The target is given the right to terminate the purchase agreement if the acquirer fails to close the deal when required.
 If the target terminates, the acquirer pays a reverse break-up fee and sometimes reimburses the target's expenses (often capped).
-Typically, payment of a reverse breakup fee caps the acquirer's liability for its failure to close.
+Typically, payment of a reverse break-up fee caps the acquirer's liability for its failure to close.
 This provides the private equity fund with comfort that it is not liable beyond the reverse break-up fee and target's expenses, while allowing the target to look to a capitalised counterparty in the event of termination.